 Lucy is located in a private foster home in Princeton Junction, New Jersey.

 See More Photos of Me!

-To see more photos of Dulie, click HERE.
+To see more photos of Lucy, click HERE.

-Tracie is a very pretty 9 year old, cream-colored female Cairn terrier who loves food, attention and toys.
+Tracie is a very pretty and affectionate 10 year old, cream-colored female Cairn terrier who loves food, attention and toys.
 She is looking for an adult-only, terrier experienced home where she can be the only dog.

 Tracie came to CRUSA from NYC, from a situation of neglect, with elephant skin on her back and tail from untreated skin allergies, infected ears, and a urinary tract infection.
 She was found roaming the streets of New York City and when her owners were contacted (she is microchipped) they said that they did not want her back as she had been purchased for a son who was no longer living at home.
 We also found out that they kept her as an outside dog all year round (in Queen NY which has harsh, cold winters).

 Initially we were able to bring her allergies under control with medicated baths and a corn-free diet, otomax for her ears and antibiotics.
 Her skin healed, her hair grew back and she got over her UTI and ear infection.
 Eventually, however, her skin allergies returned and she developed crusty lesions all over her body.
-Changing food had no effect although the allergies seemed to worsen with chicken, so we now avoid feeding her chicken.
-The allergies are apparently due to an overreaction of her immune system and Tracie now requires Atopica (25 mg daily) to suppress her immune system and thereby keep her skin healthy.
-With the Atopica, her hair grew back and the lesions disappeared.
+Changing food had no effect.
+She was put on Atopica to suppress her immune system and thereby keep her skin healthy, and that worked for 2 years, her hair grew back and the lesions disappeared.
 In 2014, however, we noticed that she had developed several side effects from the Atopica and had to be taken off it.
 She is now on Apoquel 5.4 mg, which is less expensive than the Atopica but harder to find as it has become a very popular drug to treat skin allergies in dogs.
 In May 2014, Tracie was also diagnosed with diabetes and now takes 5 units of insulin twice a day.